-Although Argentina might be more heavily associated with its European forefathers, there are in the region of 600,000 people who are descendants of the native tribes that originally inhabited this South American country.
-Argentina’s indigenous cultures are perhaps not readily visible at first glance, but there are certain peoples that still remain to this day that can be visited all over the country.
-Check out our list of native cultures in Argentina.
+Argentina has roughly 600,000 people who are descendants of the native tribes that originally inhabited this South American country.
+These tribes attempt to preserve their cultures and to this day can be visited all over the country.
+Here is some information on the native cultures in Argentina.

 The Mapuche can be found in Patagonia and traces of their habitation in the region can be found as far back as 600 and 500 BC.
 The Mapuche escaped Inca rule, a fact that contributes to their continued existence today.
 Hailing originally from Chile, the largest Mapuche populations in Argentina are located in Chubut, Neuquen and Rio Negro provinces.
-They have their own calendar, with the year starting on July 24th, and their own religion.
-Their god is called Nguenechen, which is embodied by an old man, an old woman, a young man and a young woman.
+They have their own calendar, with the year starting on July 24th.
+They look towards a higher being called Nguenechen, which is embodied by an old man, an old woman, a young man and a young woman.
 Shamans are central figures in Mapuche beliefs, and are usually women.

-Qom is one of Argentina’s largest indigenous communities, with over 120,000 people identifying themselves as Qom.
-Also known as the Toba people, Qom mainly reside in the north of the country, in the provinces of Salta and Formosa, but can also be found in urban centres such as Buenos Aires and Rosario.
-The Qom have been involved in numerous struggles with the state involving development of their lands, and they are active and outspoken about their plight.
+Qom is one of Argentina’s largest indigenous communities, with over 120,000 people identifying as Qom.
+Also known as the Toba people, Qom mainly reside in the north of the country, in the provinces of Salta and Formosa, but can also be found in urban centers such as Buenos Aires and Rosario.
+The Qom have undergone numerous struggles with the state involving development of their lands, and they are active and outspoken about their plight.

 The Guarani are a native population found in the north of Argentina in the province of Misiones.
-They originally came from Paraguay, and speak their own language, Guarani, which today is still spoken in much of Misiones and Paraguay, where it is listed as an official language along with Spanish.
+They originally came from Paraguay and speak their own language; Guarani is still spoken in much of Misiones and Paraguay, where it is listed as an official language along with Spanish.
 The incredible Iguazu Falls, also located in Misiones, has a special significance for the Guarani, and often makes appearances in native folklore and legends.
-The Guarani were notable for assuming certain elements of European culture when the Spanish conquered South America, namely Catholicism, as there was a large presence of Jesuit missionaries in Misiones.
+The Guarani were notable for blending in certain elements of European culture (namely from Catholicism) when the Spanish conquered South America, as there was a large presence of Jesuit missionaries in Misiones.

 This small native group, which numbers about 3,000 in Argentina, can be found in the province of Chaco in northern Argentina.
 While their culture and language is heavily influenced by Guarani, often because Chané women married Guarani men, the Chané still maintain their cultural autonomy.